athomasliz/Notesaurus/docs/java/core.md

         b = 5;
     }
     ```
-1. Initializer / Constructor cannot initialize static final variables.
+1. Instance Initializer / Constructor cannot initialize static final variables.
-1. All static initializers run when the class is first used, in the order they are defined.
+1. All static initializers run when the class is *first used*, in the order they are defined.
     ```java
-    static{
+    static {
         System.out.println("cp 1");
     }
-    static{
+    static {
         System.out.println("cp 2");
     }
     ```
     cp1 will print before cp2.
 1. Try to avoid instance initializer.
-Do it in constructor instead.
+Use constructor instead.
-1. Use static initializer when initializing static variables use more than one line.
+1. Use static initializer if initializing static variables uses more than one line.
 Put all static initialization in the same block.
-1. **Static import** can import static member (variables/methods) of classes.
+1. **Static import** can import static member of classes.
     ```java
     import java.time.Duration;
     # highlight-next-line